 However, being well opens up a whole cavern of responsibility you must now take upon yourself; deciding to set goals (and achieve them), accepting that you didn’t get the job, following your (big, scary) dreams, letting go of limiting beliefs and old relationships that no longer serve you.

 Both of these things will challenge you, inside and out.
 Make you want to hide.
 Send you scurrying back to old (unhelpful) ways.
 You must prepare yourself for the changes that will come, and own your life without fear.
 These are both crucial aspects to creating a beautiful mindset and taking back your brain, body, and beauty forever.

-A Final Word on Healing
+A Final Word on Health and Healing

 Maybe you’re not ready to find true healing yet.
 And you know what, that’s fine.
 It’s an important distinction to make.
 True healing will never come from a place of force or resentment.
 You’re not a bad person or a failure if you’re not ready to go all in.

 Give yourself as much time and space as you need, so when you are ready, you can come at this thing with pistols drawn.

 In the mean time, start cultivating your beautiful mindset.
 Explore who you are a little.
 Find out what you really want and where you want to go.
 From there, who knows?

 And when you get there, when you decide it’s time to tame the beast, I’ll be here.